apache/archiva/README.md

 ========================

-As webapp js is in dev and won't probably be released soon, the module is not activated by default and it's included only in a profile mvn tomcat7:run -pl :archiva-webapp -am  (to save fingers :-) use sh ./t7.sh ) or mvn tomcat6:run -pl :archiva-webapp -am
+As webapp js is in dev and won't probably be released soon, the module is not activated by default and it's included only in a profile mvn tomcat7:run -pl :archiva-webapp -am  (to save fingers :-) use sh ./t7.sh ) (debug with sh ./t7-debug.sh  port 8000)

 hit your browser: http://localhost:9091/archiva/index.html